Savana2020/ENC4265/manual.md

 - For extended play sessions, consider purchasing a second controller or charging station.
 **Why This Matters:** The DualSense controller has a battery life of approximately 6-12 hours depending on usage.
 Proper charging ensures uninterrupted gameplay.
 **Pairing Your Controller**
- Figure 8: Pairing a DualSense controller with the PS5

 1. Connect your controller to the PS5 using the USB-C cable.
 2. Press the PS button (in the center of the controller) to pair it.
 3. Once paired, you can disconnect the cable for wireless play.